Practical Packet Analysis in Hybrid IT Environments

 2. Conducting Thorough Forensic Analyses – The unfortunate reality of today is that most network issues are discovered only after they’ve occurred.
 Consequently, NetOps teams are sent into a frenzy, frantically trying to fix the issue as soon as possible.
 When a network breach or downtime incident occurs, time is of the essence and your network team will need to act fast to prevent further damage.

 Practical packet analysis can allow NetOps teams to go back and determine what caused the incident and where things went wrong.
 Packet data can be used to reconstruct web sessions to analyze users’ past protocol data, application activity, network activities, and more.
 Practical packet analysis can also provide a real-time view for performance analysis and troubleshooting.
-Although there’s no way to go back in time and undo the network failure or breach that occurred in these situations, insights from practical packet analysis can help NetOps to quickly resolve the issue, re-establish expected network performance and prevent future issues.
+Although there’s no way to go back in time and undo the network failure or breach that occurred in these situations, insights from practical packet inquiry can help NetOps to quickly resolve the issue, re-establish expected network performance and prevent future issues.

 3. Identifying the Root Cause – If you work in IT, you’ve likely encountered the common situation where users are experiencing latency, but the network team doesn’t know what’s causing it.
 A flow with high latency could have several root causes, but NetOps teams don’t have time to troubleshoot each possibility.
 Luckily, practical packet analysis allows teams to quickly isolate the exact cause of the issue.
 Packet data can quickly determine whether latency is caused by an application or the network.
 It can also help pinpoint the exact transaction within an application that is causing latency and provide specific troubleshooting data to application engineers so they can quickly address the issue.
 Access to packet data enables network teams to see exactly where latency is occurring in a network path, since oftentimes the latency is being introduced by a specific network asset.